 After completing the List of Participants online, print out a copy of the completed entry form for your records.
-Regional managers will be able to access the List of Participants and listing of all eligible coaches for all entries in their regional through the Schools Center on the IHSA website after September 28, 2020.
+Regional managers will be able to access the List of Participants and listing of all eligible coaches for all entries in their regional through the Schools Center on the IHSA website after September 22, 2021.

-If you experience any problems, please call the IHSA Office at 309-663-6377 and ask for Laura (boys' golf) or Debbie (girls' golf).
+If you experience any problems, please call the IHSA Office at 309-663-6377 and ask for Debbie.

-LIST OF PARTICIPANTS DEADLINE: Monday, September 28, 2020
+LIST OF PARTICIPANTS DEADLINE: Wednesday, September 22, 2021